-People with animals tend to stay in rental housing longer, are often willing to pay more for the right housing, and can be some of your best tenants.
-These guidelines can help landlords find great, animal-loving renters while protecting their own property from damage and irresponsible behaviors:
+People with animals tend to stay in rental housing longer and can be some of your best tenants.
+These guidelines can help landlords find great, animal-loving renters while protecting their property:

 - A written agreement with the tenant about having pets should spell out expectations and rules, including repercussions for failure to comply.

-- Limit pets to those standard domestic animals suited for the environment (urban or rural) where the rental property is located.
+- Limit pets to standard domestic animals suited for the environment (urban or rural) where the rental property is located.
 Specify the types and numbers of pets allowed.
-Be aware of your town’s ordinances about limits on the numbers of pets in a household.
+Be aware of your town’s ordinances about limits on the number of pets in a household.

 - Set clear rules regarding how and when pets may be allowed outdoors.
-Many apartment communities prefer an “indoor only” restriction on cats, for instance, to help protect landscaping and wildlife populations while preventing the growth of outdoor cat colonies.
+Many apartment communities prefer an “indoor only” restriction on cats, for instance, to help protect landscaping and wildlife populations.
 Rules should specify that dogs be kept leashed in the building or in other community areas.

 - The rules should call for dog waste to be picked up and disposed of in a sanitary manner and for cat litter to be put in sealed bags before being placed in the trash.

-- Behaviors common to sexually intact cats and dogs can lead to property damage and create a nuisance for other tenants.
-Consider requiring that all cats and dogs above the age of six months be surgically sterilized.
-Dakin’s Community Spay/Neuter Clinic can make this surgery affordable for any household.
+- Behaviors of intact cats and dogs can lead to property damage and create a nuisance for other tenants.
+Consider requiring that all cats and dogs above the age of six months be spayed/neutered.
+Dakin’s Community Spay/Neuter Clinic is accepting appointments for dogs, cats, and rabbits.